intel/gbs/docs/GBS.rst

 This section provides more details about GBS usage.
 You can also use `$ gbs --help` or `$ gbs <subcmd> --help` to get the help message.

-Usage for getting help:
+To get help:

-- For global options and command list
+- For global options and the command list

 ::